Skip to main content

 Each liquidation proceeding has its own deadline for filing a proof of claim (POC).
 The deadline is established by the court in the liquidation order and is published in the notice sent to potential claimants.
 These deadlines vary from case to case.
 For example, Transport Insurance Company was ordered into liquidation on October 21, 2025, with a proof of claim deadline of May 21, 2026, for non-workers’ compensation claims.

-Even if CIGA already has notice of your claim through the liquidator’s records, you should confirm that a proof of claim has been filed on your behalf before the deadline.
+Even if CIGA already has notice of your claim through the liquidator’s records, confirm that a proof of claim has been filed on your behalf before the deadline.
 Do not assume that someone else is tracking this for you.
 The consequence of missing the deadline is the loss of your right to payment — regardless of how meritorious your claim may be.

 Recent California Insolvencies: Real-World Impact